edwinb/Blodwen/README.md

 + `make install`

 You'll need to set your `PATH` to `$PREFIX/bin`
+You may also want to set `IDRIS_CC` to `clang`, since this seems to build the generated C significantly faster.

-Note: If you edit `blodwen.ipkg` to use the `opts` with optimisation set (`--cg-opt -O2`) you'll find it runs about twice as fast, at the cost of taking a couple of minutes to generate code.
+Note: If you edit `blodwen.ipkg` to use the `opts` with optimisation set (`--cg-opt -O2`) you'll find it runs about twice as fast, at the cost of taking a couple of minutes to generate the `blodwen` executable.

 I make no promises how well this works yet, or even if it'll work at all.
 Good luck :).